gitflow-incremental-builder/gitflow-incremental-builder/README.md

 Since: 3.10.1

+### gib.logGAVsImpactedTo

+Defines an optional logfile which GIB shall write all "impacted" modules with their GroupId:ArtifactId:Version to.
+Each line represents the GAV (GroupId:ArtifactId:Version) of a changed module or a downstream module of a changed module.

+This property is similar to [gib.logImpactedTo](#giblogimpactedto) but outputs the full Maven coordinates (GAV) instead of the module base directory paths.

+GIB overwrites the file if it already exists and will create an empty file in case no changes are detected.

+GIB will always remove the file first (unless disabled via any of the `disabled*` properties), so that cases like [skipIfPathMatches](#gibskipifpathmatches) don't leave behind an empty file which could be misinterpreted as "no changes are detected".

+Since: 4.6.0

 ### gib.logProjectsMode

 Controls which projects to log to the console.
 Default is `changed`, other options are `none`, `impacted` (changed + downstream) and `all` (including upstream).